 Stay 1 night in Auckland City.

-Drive to the Bay of Islands, renowned for its 144 Islands and surreal maritime park where you will find an abundance of marine life that includes whales, penguins and dolphins.
-Relax on one of the many warm secluded beaches.
+Drive to the Bay of Islands, renowned for its 144 islands and surreal maritime park, which is filled with an abundance of marine life including whales, penguins and dolphins.

 Stay 2 nights in Paihia, Bay of Islands.